 I knew a man once (I’ll call him “Dave”) who wanted a divorce from his wife of 30+ years.
 They had three adult children.
 Dave had been the primary breadwinner in the family.
 His wife (I’ll call her “Sarah”) had raised the children.
 Dave had been a good father, and he had a good relationship with his kids.
 But his relationship with his wife had grown cold years ago.

 As he found himself facing retirement, Dave just couldn’t picture spending all of his time with Sarah.
 He also met an attractive younger woman with whom he felt he had a lot more in common than he did with Sarah.
-Dave had an affair.
+Dave fell in love.
+He had an affair.
 Then he filed for divorce.

-Dave knew that the children wouldn’t be thrilled that he and Sarah were getting a divorce, but he hadn’t anticipated just how upset they would be.
-He thought they knew how unhappy he had been for years.
+Dave assumed that his children knew how unhappy he and Sarah had been for years.
 He thought that, after they got used to the idea that he and Sarah were splitting, they would be fine.
-They weren’t.